goodwaysIT/en/_posts/2025-05-23-oracle-high-availability-solutions.md

 image: /assets/images/posts/oracle-ha-deepdive.jpg # Suggest a relevant image
 ---

-## Oracle High Availability: Our Journey to Keeping Your Business Running, No Matter What

-Hey there, IT Team here from [GoodwaysIT](https://www.goodways.co.jp).
+Hey there, IT Team here from [Goodways](https://www.goodways.co.jp).
 For over fifteen years, we've been in the thick of it, helping businesses like yours navigate the often-complex world of IT infrastructure.
 And if there's one drum we beat louder than any other, it's **business continuity**.
 In today's relentless 24/7/365 global marketplace, the phrase "database downtime" isn't just an inconvenience; it's a potential catastrophe – lost revenue, damaged reputation, frustrated customers.
 The stakes are incredibly high.

 Oracle, to its credit, offers a formidable arsenal of technologies designed to keep your databases humming and your business operational.
 But here's the thing we've learned: deploying these technologies isn't just about following a manual.
 It's about deeply understanding your *specific* business needs, the real-world gremlins that can pop up, and crafting a solution that’s genuinely resilient, not just "HA on paper."